audley/inflectum/README.md

 Using the library
 -----------------
-To install the library, just copy the inflectum folder into your OpenSCAD library folder.
+To install the library, just copy the inflectum folder (or use a sym link) into your OpenSCAD library folder.
 The correct folder depends on your system – please check out http://en.wikibooks.org/wiki/OpenSCAD_User_Manual/Libraries#Library_Locations.

 To use the main module and constructor functions, include inflectum.scad into your file:

 ```
-include <Inflectum/inflectum.scad>
+include <inflectum/inflectum.scad>
 ```

 The main module which creates the filled shape has the form: